-- Provide metrics to measure and track for LDES with regard to GHG emission reduction in alignment with the Greenhouse Gas Reduction Fund (GGRF). - Demonstrate LDES technologies as part of a microgrid using 100 percent on-site renewable generation capable of sustaining critical operations for 72 hours or more. - Demonstrate how LDES as part of a microgrid can provide reliability and resilience benefits to the electricity grid by reducing load at times of peak demand. - Increase the scale of LDES technology deployments to help reduce costs and inform future deployments in California. - Develop strategies to increase deployment of LDES technologies in low-income, disadvantaged, and tribal communities to support a more equitable distribution of benefits. - Develop safety guidelines for LDES systems on site in collaboration with first responders and local authorities
+- Deploy two proven non-lithium-ion LDES technologies at a combined scale of 6 7 MW discharged for 10 hours during PSPS events or times of peak electric grid demand. - Demonstrate LDES technologies as part of a microgrid using 100 percent on-site renewable generation capable of sustaining critical operations for 72 hours or more, using 42MWh of LDES. - Demonstrate how LDES as part of a microgrid can provide reliability and resilience benefits to the electricity grid by reducing load at times of peak demand. - This includes a demonstration of utilizing 28MWh of LDES as a local asset in merchant battery and ELRP settings. - Increase the scale of LDES technology deployments to help reduce costs and inform future deployments in California. - Develop strategies to increase deployment of LDES technologies in low-income, disadvantaged, and tribal communities to support a more equitable distribution of benefits. - Achieve LDES system readiness by summer 2023 2024 and full microgrid operational readiness by early 2024 2025.

-Deployment of Innovative Energy Storage System: This Agreement will result in the deployment and commercialization assistance of multiple innovative energy storage systems to the electrical grid for purposes of providing critical capacity and grid services by deploying and demonstrating how large-scale LDES can enable 100 percent renewable penetration in a rapid and seamless manner.
-The project will provide aid in upcoming larger projects and a clear and replicable path toward implementing 100 percent renewables in a resilient manner and includes a new non-lithium-ion technology that can demonstrate future savings that are repeatable.
+Deployment of Innovative Energy Storage System: This Agreement will result in the deployment of an innovative energy storage systems to the electrical grid for purposes of providing critical capacity and grid services by deploying and demonstrating how large-scale LDES can enable 100 percent renewable penetration in a rapid and seamless manner.
+The project will provide a clear and replicable path toward implementing 100 percent renewables in a resilient manner and includes a new non-lithium-ion technology that can demonstrate future savings that are repeatable.
 This will enable a cleaner environment that is less harmful to humans, a grid that is more resilient and able to adapt to climate change, and significantly reduced long term ownership costs which will eventually lead to the dramatic reduction in the costs of electrical energy throughout California.

+This Agreement will demonstrate a way in which LDES can be utilized in a 100 percent renewable environment to secure critical/essential loads while simultaneously relieving the grid of congestion and volatility and therefore enabling further electrification for uses like transportation.
 Additionally, this agreement will allow the non-lithium-ion technology provider to demonstrate the ability to perform all the services necessary to accomplish this goals that is currently only being done by lithium-ion technology providers.

-This overall advancement will specifically include advancements and breakthroughs in integration, LDES and microgrid modeling, LDES use case development, LDES private financing, LDES performance insurance and warranty backstops, interconnection strategies and techniques, LDES implementation phasing, LDES and microgrid infrastructure design, startup, and enhanced commissioning.
-The hybrid LDES technology approach will serve Independent System Operator reliability services in the area by providing resilience and value through multiple battery technologies working in unison.
+This overall advancement will specifically include advancements and breakthroughs in the LDES and microgrid modeling, LDES use case development, LDES private financing, LDES performance insurance and warranty backstops, interconnection strategies and techniques, LDES implementation phasing, LDES and microgrid infrastructure design, startup, and enhanced commissioning.
+The hybrid LDES technology approach will serve ISO reliability services in the area by providing resilience and value through multiple battery technologies working in unison.
 The unique value proposition of a hybrid approach to LDES implementation will be assessed to find the maximum value by the technologies.
 This will aid in both technologies value proposition and market offerings and will provide an installation guide to test this scaling technique out with others.